Day trip to Canterbury: How to spend a day in Kent’s medieval city

 by Jan

 Thinking of a day trip to Canterbury?
-Canterbury in Kent has been attracting hordes of visitors since the Archbishop Thomas Becket was murdered here in 1170.
-Since then, pilgrims from all over the world have made the journey by foot to this beautiful cathedral city.
+This historic city in Kent has been drawing visitors for centuries, ever since Archbishop Thomas Becket was murdered in Canterbury Cathedral in 1170.
+Pilgrims from around the world have made their way here on foot, and today, the city remains one of the most beautiful and historically rich destinations in England.

 *contains affiliate links